Ian Botham – aggression personified with the bat © Getty Images

 The numbers are mind-boggling.
-No cricketer other than Botham has scored a hundred and taken five wickets in the same Test more than twice: Botham has done it five times.
-He and Imran Khan are the only players to have scored a hundred and taken ten wickets in the same Test.
+No cricketer other than Botham has scored a hunffdred and taken 5 wickets in the same Test more than twice: Botham has done it 5 times.
+He, Imran Khan, and Shakib Al Hasan are the only players to have scored a hundred and taken 10 wickets in the same Test.
 Barring Kapil Dev, he is the only cricketer to have scored 5,000 runs and taken 300 wickets in Test cricket.

 He had achieved the 1,000 run-100 wicket double at the age of 23, after just 21 Tests; the 2,000 run-200 wicket double at 26, after 42 Tests; the 3,000 run-300 wicket double at 28, after 72 Tests (by which time he had crossed the 4,000-run barrier as well) — all three were world records in terms of number of Tests.
 He had scored 14 hundreds and taken 27 five-fors.
 Turning up for Somerset, he formed one of the most feared pairs in the county circuit with Viv Richards.

 Even if it comes down to individual performances Botham’s all-round accolades are second to almost none.
 Looking back at them a few decades from when they had occurred, they seem phenomenal – though none more than the 1981 Ashes.
 His “humpty” of 149 after following-on and winning the most unbelievable of Tests at Headingley coming at odds of 500-1 is well-known.
-But what is not so popular is the fact that he picked up five for 11 (including a five for one spell) to bowl out Australia in the very next Test at Edgbaston when they chased 151 for a victory.
-In the following Test at Old Trafford, he scored an outrageous 118 from 103 balls and took five wickets to seal The Ashes.
-And to round things off, he took ten wickets at The Oval – a sensational series performance in the true sense of the word.
+But what is not so popular is the fact that he picked up 5 for 11 (including a spell of 5 for 1) to bowl out Australia in the very next Test at Edgbaston when they chased 151 for a victory.
+In the following Test at Old Trafford, he scored an outrageous 118 from 103 balls and took 5 wickets to seal The Ashes.
+And to round things off, he took 10 wickets at The Oval — a sensational series performance in the true sense of the word.

 However, these incidents do not tell the entire story.
 In August 1977 Botham broke a toe and was admitted into the Musgrove Park Hospital in Taunton.
 He took a wrong turn and reached a ward of children suffering from leukaemia who only had a few months to live.
 So, in 1985, he set out on the first of his many charity walks — a 900-mile trek.
 He has since then participated in multiple charity walks and has helped raise well over £10 million to contribute to leukaemia research.
 And it is largely because of efforts of Botham and the likes that the survival rates of children suffering from leukaemia has gone up from 20 per cent to 80 per cent.